timhagn/gatsby-background-image/README.md

 ## Contributing

+Everyone is more than welcome to contribute to this little package!
-Have a look at our [CONTRIBUTING](CONTRIBUTING.md) file and give it a go.
+So have a look at our [CONTRIBUTING](CONTRIBUTING.md) file and give it a go.
 Thanks in advance!

 ## TODO
-* add Media-Query support
+- things raised by me in issue [#20](https://github.com/timhagn/gatsby-background-image/issues/20) for a further discussion of how this package should progress
+- integrate `gatsby-image/withIEPolyfill`